Fajr decade

 The Fajr decade (دهه فجر) is a ten-day celebration of Ruhollah Khomeini's return to Iran in 1979.
 The annual celebration is held between 1 and 11 February.
-Its beginning coincides with the date of Khomeini's arrival and ending with the Iranian Revolution; a day called Islamic Revolution's Victory Day or 22 of Bahman.
+Its beginning coincides with the date of Khomeini's arrival and ending with the Iranian Revolution; a day called the Anniversary of the Iranian Revolution, Islamic Revolution's Victory Day, or 22 of Bahman.

 The ten days

 Dahe-ye Fajr marks the anniversary of the ten-day period between Khomeini's return to Iran (1 February) until the Iranian Revolution (22 Bahman; 11 February) in 1979.

 1 February (12 Bahman 1357)

-On 1 February 1979, Ayatollah Khomeini returned to Tehran after a period of exile in France imposed by the Shah of Iran, Muhammad Reza Pahlavi.
+On 1 February 1979, Ayatollah Khomeini returned to Tehran after a period of exile in France imposed by the Shah of Iran, Mohammad Reza Pahlavi.
 Several million people went to Mehrabad International Airport to welcome Khomeini.
 Khomeini then went to Behesht-e Zahra cemetery, where he gave a lecture.
 Khomeini said Shapour Bakhtiar's cabinet was illegal, and that he would crash in the mouth of Bakhtiar's government.